chatwars/chatwars-api-docs/index.md

 ## Abstract

 Interaction is done via AMQP (by rabbitMQ).
 Application should publish a message to the appropriate exchange with an appropriate routing key, and then, listen for and react to incoming messages in its queue.
-E.g. for the application named `dices` that is running on the international server there would a be direct exchange named `dices_ex`, routing key `dices_o` and an inbound queue `dices_i`
+E.g. for the application named `dices` that is running on the international server there would a be direct exchange named `dices_ex`, routing key `dices_o` and an inbound queue `dices_i`.

 The connection url will be: `amqps://dices:[hidden]@api.chatwars.me:5673/`

 Public exchanges, however are served by the Kafka server which can be found at `digest-api.chtwrs.com:9092`.
-The topic names has`cw2-` and `cw3-` prefixes for international and cw3 instances respectively.
-The suffixes of topics can be found in corresponding [article](https://chatwars.github.io/chatwars-api-docs/public-exchanges.html).
+The topic names has `cw2-` and `cw3-` prefixes for international and cw3 instances respectively.
+The names of topics can be found in corresponding [article](https://chatwars.github.io/chatwars-api-docs/public-exchanges.html).

 For now all those topics have the retention configured to 1 month, which means there is only one month of data available.